latj/hub-spoke-microhack/README.md

 - Know how to build a hub-and-spoke topology in Azure
 - Understand routing with the hub-and-spoke architecture
 - Understand how custom routing works and know how to build some custom routing scenarios
+- Understand how to user Azure Firewall in hub-and-spoke topology

 # Lab